-Sourcing and vendor management professionals should read this report to understand the provider ecosystem for F&A services globally and gain insights into how providers are compared with one another.
+Sourcing and vendor management professionals should read this report to understand the provider ecosystem for F&A services globally and gain insights into how providers compare to one another.

-IT and technology leaders should read this report to understand how P2P F&A service providers are integrating multiple technologies into their offerings and how their technical capabilities match up with the rest of the market.
+IT and technology leaders should read this report to understand how P2P F&A service providers are integrating multiple technologies into their offerings and how those providers' technical capabilities match up with the rest of the market.